COBRA Continuation Coverage

 Once the Benefits Office receives notice that a qualifying event has occurred, COBRA Continuation coverage will be offered to each qualified beneficiary.
 To elect continuation coverage, you must complete the election form mailed to you and submit it to the Benefits office by the deadline on the form.

-If it is determined that you or a covered dependent is not entitled to Continuation coverage, you will be provided with a written explanation.
+If elected and it is determined that you or a covered dependent is not entitled to COBRA Continuation coverage, you will be provided with a written explanation.

 How long can I continue COBRA Continuation coverage?

-36 months for your Covered Dependents when they event is a divorce or legal separation, your death, your enrollment in Medicare or a child's loss of eligibility status for coverage.
+36 months for your covered dependents when the event is a divorce or legal separation, your death, your enrollment in Medicare or a child's loss of eligibility status for coverage.

 If you participate in a Health Care Flexible Spending Account, COBRA Continuation coverage is only available until the end of the plan year in which the qualifying event occurs and may not be extended beyond that date.